-Fin Rot is one of the most common, as well as most preventable, diseases in aquarium fish.
-Although it is caused by several types of bacteria and often occurs concurrently with other diseases, the root cause of Fin Rot is always environmental in nature.
-Fish stress is also a contributing factor in Fin Rot.
-When fish are moved, subjected to overcrowding, or coupled with aggressive fish that chase and nip at their fins, they are more susceptible to Fin Rot.
+Fin rot is one of the most common diseases in aquarium fish, but it is also one of the most preventable maladies.
+Technically, fin rot can be caused by several different types of bacteria, but the root cause is always environmental in nature and is often related to stress.
+When fish are moved, subjected to overcrowding, or coupled with aggressive fish that chase them and nip at their fins, they are more susceptible to fin rot.

-Fin Rot can be difficult to cure, particularly in the more advanced stages.
-If left untreated, it will eventually kill the diseased fish and infect all the other fish in the tank as well.
+While relatively easy to prevent, fin rot can be difficult to cure once it does set in, particularly in the more advanced stages.
+If left untreated, fin rot will eventually kill the diseased fish and may infect all the other fish in the tank as well.

-- Cause / Organism: Aeromonas, Pseudomonas fluorescens, or Vibrio
+- Cause/ organism: Aeromonas, Pseudomonas fluorescens, or Vibrio bacteria

 - Fin edges turn white